Nuitka/Nuitka/README.txt

 -----------------------------------

-Thanks for not only the best compiler suite, but also thanks for supporting C++11 which has made the generation of code much easier.
-Your compiler was the first usable for Nuitka.
+Thanks for not only the best compiler suite, but also thanks for supporting C++11 which helped to get Nuitka off the ground.
+Your compiler was the first usable for Nuitka and with little effort.

 The Scons project http://www.scons.org/
 ---------------------------------------